Welcome to Santa Rosa Montessori School!

 Office Manager

-Alla Mulholland, Office Manager and Substitute Teacher!
+Meet Ms. Alla, Office Manager & Substitute Teacher!

 As Office Manager, Alla keeps things running smoothly—handling billing, parent communication, social media, and even giving school tours.
 When needed, she steps into the classroom, offering just the right mix of guidance and challenge to our students.